cynic-net/comci/NOTES.md

 -   `git ci config`: Takes all the normal `git config` options but applies them to file `config` on branch `ci/config`.

+### Workflow

+Small groups where test results are pushed less frequently would probably have everybody committing results on to `git-ci/master`; if a new comit can't be pushed, the committer can pull, merge or rebase his results on to `remote/git-ci/master` and push it up with little likelyhood that during this time someone else will have pushed new commits on to that branch.

+Large groups with a high rate of adding test results can commit to different branches under `git-ci/` and merges can be done to `git-ci/master` less frequently by whichever hosts find it convenient to do that.
+Programs that process test results will always look at all branches under `git-ci/` for results so that results not merged into `git-ci/master` are not missed.

 Configuration Format
 --------------------